Wile E. Coyote and the Road Runner

-Creation
+History

+Conception

 Jones based the coyote on Mark Twain's book Roughing It, in which Twain described the coyote as "a long, slim, sick and sorry-looking skeleton" that is "a living, breathing allegory of Want.
 He is always hungry."
 Jones said he created the Wile E. Coyote-Road Runner cartoons as a parody of traditional "cat and mouse" cartoons such as MGM's Tom and Jerry.
+He also cites Frank Tashlin's 1941 adaptation of The Fox and the Grapes as inspiration due to its use of blackout gags.
 Jones modelled the coyote's appearance on fellow animator Ken Harris.

-The coyote's name of Wile E. is a pun of the word "wily."
+The coyote's name of Wile E. is a pun of the word "wily".
 The "E" stands for "Ethelbert" in one issue of a Looney Tunes comic book.
-The coyote's surname is routinely pronounced with a long "e" (/kaɪˈoʊtiː/ ky-OH-tee), but in one cartoon short, To Hare Is Human, Wile E. is heard pronouncing it with a diphthong (/kaɪˈoʊteɪ/ ky-OH-tay).
+The coyote's surname is routinely pronounced with a long "e" (/kaɪˈoʊtiː/ ky-OH-tee), but in two cartoon shorts, To Hare Is Human and Rabbit's Feat, Wile E. is heard pronouncing it with a diphthong (/kaɪˈoʊteɪ/ ky-OH-tay).
 Early model sheets for the character prior to his initial appearance (in Fast and Furry-ous) identified him as "Don Coyote", a pun on Don Quixote.

-The Road Runner's "beep, beep sound" was inspired by background artist Paul Julian's imitation of a car horn.
-Julian voiced the various recordings of the phrase used throughout the Road Runner cartoons, although on-screen he was uncredited for his work.
-According to animation historian Michael Barrier, Julian's preferred spelling of the sound effect was either "hmeep hmeep" or "mweep, mweep".
+The Road Runner's "beep, beep" sound was inspired by background artist Paul Julian's imitation of a car horn.
+Julian voiced the various recordings of the phrase used throughout the Road Runner cartoons, although he was not credited for his work on screen.
+According to animation historian Michael Barrier, Julian's preferred spelling of the sound effect was either "hmeep hmeep" or "mweep, mweep."